 Street names include:

 Opioids do NOT cure the source of pain.
-They are strong depressants that mask your pain by binding to receptors in your brain that keep your body from feeling pain.
+They are strong depressants that bind to receptors in the brain to block pain signals and mask the pain felt in the body.
 Find out below why this chemical change in your brain can be risky after just a few days.

-Prescription pain pills are highly addictive due to their strength, so they’re only recommended for acute, short-term pain, post-surgery recovery, or for cancer treatment.
-According to the Centers for Disease Control and Prevention, they’re not intended for long-term use, chronic pain, or joint and muscle pain.
+Prescription pain pills are highly addictive due to their strength, Centers for Disease Control and Prevention (CDC) so they’re only recommended for acute, short-term pain, post-surgery recovery, or for cancer treatment.
+According to the Centers for Disease Control and Prevention (CDC), they’re not intended for long-term use, chronic pain, or joint and muscle pain.

 The CDC states that most pain can be managed in 3 days or less.
-Using prescription opioids any longer than 7 days is rarely needed, and not effective, as it can lead to addiction.
+Using prescription opioids any longer than 7 days is rarely needed, and not effective, as it can lead to opioid use disorder.

 Opioids are depressants, which slow down your breathing and heart rate.
 Too much of the drug in your bloodstream can cause dizziness, lightheadedness, and drowsiness that can give way to breathing problems, falling into a coma, or dying in your sleep.